Fabita98/DrunkStride/README.md

 </div>

 Finally, all the classes have been analysed, so it is worth having a recap of the whole project, summing up how the constraints have been satisfied.
-In the problem analysis chapter, there were several constraints to be observed, so here is a recap about how they have been addressed in this solution:
+In the problem analysis chapter, there were several constraints to be observed, so here is how they have been addressed in this solution:

 ### Movement
 <div align="center">